LifeLock is the most recognizable identity theft protection company. But does it work, and is it worth the cost? Our LifeLock review has the answers.

 - The incidence of victimization increased from 13.1 million people the year before.
 In totality, 1 in 16 people were victims of identity theft in the US last year.

 - This, even though 2016 was the first full year that brick and mortar retailers were forced to to accept credit cards with secure EMV chips.

 Identity theft has been around a lot longer than you might think.
 Well before the invention of the Internet, identity theft was committed by assuming the identity of the deceased.
-These days, identity theft has become a lot less morbid, but with thousands of new cases reported everyday, the problem is getting worse.
-The Federal Trade Commission has an entire website devoted to identity theft and words like “victim” and “criminal” are used to describe every case filed, just like when any other law is broken.
+These days, identity theft has become a lot less morbid, but with hundreds of new cases reported every day, the problem is getting worse.
+The Federal Trade Commission’s website covers identity theft.
+It uses words like “victim” and “criminal” to describe every case filed.

 The Identity Theft and Assumption Deterrence Act of 1998 (Identity Theft Act) states that ID theft has occurred when one knowingly transfers or uses, without lawful authority, a means of identification of another person with the intent to commit, or to aid or abet, any unlawful activity that constitutes a violation of Federal law, or that constitutes a felony under any applicable State or local law.
 The act further states, “violations of the Act are investigated by federal investigative agencies such as the U.S. Secret Service, the FBI, and the U.S. Postal Inspection Service and prosecuted by the Department of Justice.